drmfinlay/windows-fun/README.md

 # windows-fun
-Some code using the Windows API
+Some Python code using the Windows API

 ## window change listener.py
 A script using the Windows API to register for window focus changes and print the